OracularIS/smartdevops/docs/setupguide/issuemain/creating.md

 - Each screen or environment allows only one active issue at a time to maintain clarity and traceability.
 - Users can view assigned issues, making it easy to identify who is responsible for a change.

  3. Any changes made are recorded on the Issue Assignment screen.

-Modifications to commands are logged in **Files** with the corresponding object name, data changes in Integrator are logged in **Seamles** while changes made through GUI or MOCA are reflected in **Tables**
+    -  Modifications to commands are logged in **Files** with the corresponding object name.
+    - Data changes in Integrator are logged in **Seamles**.
+    - Modifications made through GUI or MOCA are reflected in **Tables**

     <div style="text-align: left;">
      <img src="./assets/image3.png"